JN-gith/Hardware/README.md

 4Gb D that exists and unless Thaiphoon now has trouble recognising memory manufacturers, does 3333 and a great many partially marked units that are all over the place, with the most recent ones going pretty high and pretty tight (B-die-ish tRFC, almost flat primaries, scales up to 1.45V w/o any degradation info as of now)

-from prev in roc

-set of anecdotes and observations on nuderam from different vendors Kingston is somehow cursed.
-Team (Elite) likes buying completely unbranded dies (you'll be OCing blindly) but at least the mfr is there in the SPD +- the same for Apacer
-Adata's been using Spectek TP (95%) every now and then, bruh Patriot even had DG (75%?) at one point
-Transcend seems fine, all Spectek is 100%, OCs fine Corsair, G.skill... clueless
-Crucial is a wheel of fortune but all current entries are decent to awesome orig Micron, Samsung, Hynix and Nanya if you find some have the benefit of no lottery bins under the same SKU, duh :loldoge: local phenomena:
-Goodram used to be meh, is fine now (well... however fine C-died can get, however fine poopy CJR bins can get, and however good Nanya eTT can get)
-Timetec is highly praised
-WARNING this doesn't necessarily apply to non-OEM RAM with fancy heatspreaders and a fancy XMP

 ## Identify your Corsair sticks: